 The Bahamas have long been known for their beautiful beaches and pristine water clarity, especially that of San Salvador island.
 This has made the Bahamas a sanctuary for sea life, and a destination for marine enthusiasts to have an amazing experience.
 Bahamas scuba diving is a great way visitors can observe some of the ocean’s most beautiful creatures that roam in the turquoise waters closer to shore, and anglers can test their luck against notorious game fish that swim not so far offshore.

 You don’t have to roam far from San Salvador to find beautiful sea life.
 There is plenty of aquatic life within just 15 miles of shore.
 One of the most sacred to the waters of the Bahamas is the queen conch.
 This tropical marine mollusk can grow up to a foot long, weigh up to five pounds, and sports a beautiful hard shell to protect it from predators.
 You can find these creatures at just about any of the shallow Bahamas dive sites.
 Since it’s a valuable delicacy above and below water, the conch population suffers from over-fishing and could become endangered.
 This is due to the snail’s long stage of growth before it can reproduce, which can take up to five years.
-Being an authentic Bahamian meal, it’s something to try in a local restaurant, but if you’re in the water, do your best to let them grow in peace so they may be seen by future generations to come.
+Being an authentic Bahamian meal, it’s something to try in a local restaurant, but if you’re in the water, let them grow in peace so they may be seen by future generations to come.

 Shiny, quick, and maybe a bit scary looking, the great barracuda calls the Bahamian waters home.
 The beautiful great barracuda spends its time patrolling the reefs of the Bahamas for small prey such as snapper, jacks, and small groupers.
 That being said, divers typically don’t have to worry about barracuda being aggressive towards them.
 If you’re fishing for barracuda, prepare yourself for a fast and fierce fight.
 With an average speed of 27 mph and a max length of 10ft long, this fish will give even seasoned anglers a strike and fight that they will not forget.
 Residing inshore and offshore, there is no shortage of barracuda sightings around San Salvador.